-Investment Relationship: One-to-One relationship between a Counselor and Junior Counselor (JC).
-The pair meets weekly, with the goal of the Counselor identifying and developing strengths in the JC, in order for the JC to use those developed strengths to build positive relationships with others.
+Investment Relationship: One-to-One relationship between a Leadership Mentor and Leadership Mentor.
+The pair meets weekly, with the goal of the Leadership Mentor identifying and developing strengths in the Leadership Mentee, in order for the Leadership Mentee to use those developed strengths to build positive relationships with others.

-Counselor: Outstanding college student leader, who is paired with an outstanding 1-12th grade student in the Lincoln area.
-In the Investment Relationship Model, the Counselor is the "Investor."
+Leadership Mentor: Outstanding college student leader, who is paired with an outstanding 1-12th grade student in the Lincoln area.
+In the Investment Relationship Model, the Leadership Mentor is the "Investor."

-Junior Counselor (JC): 1st-12th grade student in the Lincoln area, specifically identified as a high potential leader.
-In the Investment Relationship Model, the JC is the "Investee," with the goal of investing in others.
+Leadership Mentee: 1st-12th grade student in the Lincoln area, specifically identified as a high potential leader.
+In the Investment Relationship Model, the Leadership Mentee is the "Investee," with the goal of investing in others.

 Investment: The time and energy spent by a difference maker in order to help another person become better in some way.
 The difference maker, or investor, invests in the other person (investee).

 Ripple Effect: The end goal of NHRI.
-The Ripple Effect happens when an investor (Counselor) invests in the investee (Junior Counselor), and the Junior Counselor takes what he/she has learned from the Counselor to invest in someone else, who use his/her developed strengths to invest in another, and the cycle continues, like the ripple that forms from dropping a pebble into a still body of water.
+The Ripple Effect happens when an investor (Leadership Mentor) invests in the investee (Leadership Mentee), and the Leadership Mentee takes what he/she has learned from the Leadership Mentor to invest in someone else, who use his/her developed strengths to invest in another, and the cycle continues, like the ripple that forms from dropping a pebble into a still body of water.

 Difference Maker: Someone who uses spends significant time and energy to help someone else become a better person.
 In the context of the Investment Relationship, a Difference Maker can also be referred to as an Investor.